kennysexton/express-api-server/readme.md

 A REST API, build using Express & Node.

 ## Hosting
 The app is hosted using [Heroku](https://express-api-app.herokuapp.com/).
-This allows the server instance to stay up in running for free!
+This allows the server instance to stay up and running for free!

 ## Storage
 MongoDB is where our data is stored.
 We need a database to keep our data persistent